 Clinician.
+Consultant.
 Educator.
 Entrepreneur.

-Reimagining what’s possible in speech-language-pathology
+Reimagining what’s possible in healthcare, rehabilitation, and speech-language pathology.

 Rinki Varindani Desai and Family celebrating graduation in front of Harvard Medical School